jonodav/SM2135-Arduino/README.md

 # SM2135-Arduino
-Arduino library for interfacing with SM2135 LED drivers, based upon code by Theo Arends for the tasmota firmware
+Arduino library for interfacing with SM2135 LED drivers, based upon code by Theo Arends for the tasmota firmware.

+Only tested on a tuya based light bulb with a SM2135 driver, using an ESP8266 based tywe3 module.
+Please let me know if you have success on other platforms.

 ## Usage